Comparison inequalities and fastest-mixing Markov chains

-A coupling that one can check works (by considering various cases) is to make the \emph{same} decision, for~$x$ and for~$y$, to sort or to anti-sort the cards in positions~$i$ and $i + 1$.}

-\begt Fix a position $i \in \{1, \dots, n - 1\}$, and let $K_i$ be the Markov kernel for update of positions~$i$ and $i + 1$ as discussed in the preceding paragraph.
-Then we have the comparison inequality $K_i \preceq I$. \ent The proof of~\refT{T:cards} is essentially the same as for~\refT{T:PW} and therefore is omitted.
-The key is that the relevant equivalence classes now consist of only two permutations each and so are certainly linearly ordered, therefore having positive correlations.
+A~coupling that one can check works (by considering various cases) is to make the \textit{same} decision, for $x$ and for $y$, to sort or to anti-sort the cards in positions $i$ and $i + 1$.} \begin{theorem} Fix a position $i \in\{1,\ldots, n - 1\}$, and let $K_i$ be the Markov kernel for update of positions $i$ and $i + 1$ as discussed in the preceding paragraph.
+Then we have the comparison inequality $K_i \preceq I$. \end{theorem} The proof of Theorem~\ref{Tcards} is essentially the same as for Theorem~\ref{TPW} and therefore is omitted.
+The key is that the relevant equivalence classes now consist of only two permutations each and are linearly ordered, therefore having positive correlations.